millermedeiros/MM_js_lib/README.markdown

  - This library is only intended to work on well-formed HTML files, so always use the proper doctype (strict or transitional) and validate your HTML/XHTML.
  - Some functionalities may not work properly on specific mobile devices.
  - I will probably only test the code on the latest non-beta version of Firefox, Safari, Chrome, Opera and also IE6+.
+ - Probably It will never have most of the features that exist on the major frameworks.

 ## Should I use it? ##